Genivia/ugrep/README.md

                   Print  only  the  matching  part  of lines.
 When multiple lines match, the line numbers with option -n are displayed  using  `|' as  the  field separator for each additional line matched by the pattern.
+If -u is specified, ungroups multiple matches  on  the same  line.
 This option cannot be combined with options -A, -B, -C, -v, and -y.

            --only-line-number
                   The line number of the matching line in the file is output with- out  displaying the match.
 The line number counter is reset for each file processed.

            -P, --perl-regexp
                   Interpret PATTERN as a Perl regular expression.

            -p, --no-dereference
                   If -R or -r is specified, no symbolic links are  followed,  even when they are specified on the command line.

            --pager[=COMMAND]
                   When  output  is  sent  to  the  terminal,  uses COMMAND to page through the output.
 The default COMMAND is `less -R'.
 Enables --heading and --line-buffered.

            --pretty
-                  When output is sent to the terminal, enables --color and --head- ing.
+                  When  output  is sent to a terminal, enables --color and --head- ing.

            -Q ENCODING, --encoding=ENCODING
                   The input file encoding.
 The possible values  of  ENCODING  can
                   be:    `binary',   `ASCII',   `UTF-8',   `UTF-16',   `UTF-16BE',
-                  `UTF-16LE',   `UTF-32',  `UTF-32BE',  `UTF-32LE',  `ISO-8859-1',
+                  `UTF-16LE',   `UTF-32',   `UTF-32BE',   `UTF-32LE',    `LATIN1',
-                  `ISO-8869-2',    `ISO-8869-3',    `ISO-8869-4',    `ISO-8869-5',
+                  `ISO-8859-1',    `ISO-8869-2',    `ISO-8869-3',    `ISO-8869-4',
-                  `ISO-8869-6',    `ISO-8869-7',    `ISO-8869-8',    `ISO-8869-9',
+                  `ISO-8869-5',    `ISO-8869-6',    `ISO-8869-7',    `ISO-8869-8',
-                  `ISO-8869-10',  `ISO-8869-11',   `ISO-8869-13',   `ISO-8869-14',
+                  `ISO-8869-9',   `ISO-8869-10',   `ISO-8869-11',   `ISO-8869-13',
-                  `ISO-8869-15',   `ISO-8869-16',   `MAC',  `MACROMAN',  `EBCDIC',
+                  `ISO-8869-14', `ISO-8869-15', `ISO-8869-16', `MAC',  `MACROMAN',
-                  `CP437',  `CP850',  `CP858',   `CP1250',   `CP1251',   `CP1252',
+                  `EBCDIC',   `CP437',   `CP850',   `CP858',  `CP1250',  `CP1251',
-                  `CP1253',  `CP1254',  `CP1255',  `CP1256',  `CP1257',  `CP1258',
+                  `CP1252',  `CP1253',  `CP1254',  `CP1255',  `CP1256',  `CP1257',
-                  `KOI8-R', `KOI8-U', `KOI8-RU'.
+                  `CP1258', `KOI8-R', `KOI8-U', `KOI8-RU'.

            -q, --quiet, --silent
                   Quiet  mode:  suppress  normal  output.   ugrep will only search until a match has been found, making searches  potentially  less expensive.

            -R, --dereference-recursive
                   Recursively  read  all  files  under each directory.
 Follow all symbolic links, unlike -r.
 When -J1  is  specified,  files  are searched in the same order as specified.

            -r, --recursive
                   Recursively  read all files under each directory, following sym- bolic links only if they are on the command line.
 When  -J1  is specified, files are searched in the same order as specified.

            -S, --dereference
                   If  -r  is  specified, all symbolic links are followed, like -R.
                   The default is not to follow symbolic links.

            -s, --no-messages
                   Silent mode: nonexistent and unreadable files are ignored,  i.e. their error messages are suppressed.

            --separator[=SEP]
                   Use  SEP as field separator between file name, line number, col- umn number, byte offset, and the matched line.
 The default is a colon (`:').

            --stats
-                  Display statistics  on  the  number  of  files  and  directories searched.
-Display  the  inclusion  and  exclusion  constraints applied.
+                  Display  statistics  on  the  number  of  files  and directories searched, and the inclusion and exclusion constraints applied.

            -T, --initial-tab
                   Add a tab space to separate the file name, line  number,  column